nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-enablingPlatforms.md

 - :ballot_box_with_check: the different [ISA file types](./isa_FileTypes.html)
 - :ballot_box_with_check: the [DataHUB](./../implementation/DataHub.html)
 - :bulb: Note that this guide can only stay at a very abstract level.
 Feel free to contact us to work out a suitable solution for your platform together.
-- :warning: In part, this guide presents interim solutions for which we are working on more user-friendly implementations.
-Your feedback helps!

 </div>